Thy own humanity learn to adore.

 Does thy life destroy.

 When Vergil is 19, he finds himself back in Red Grave City.
 He's still researching daddy dearest and while doing so he comes into contact with a man named Arkham.
 Arkham is obsessed with the Black Arts and, unbeknownst to Vergil, becoming a God.
-For some reason Vergil lies to Arkham about what he's truly looking for.
-I think this is another self-preservation, only trust yourself tactic but his tone throughout the cut scenes in the library with Arkham is strange...
+For some reason Vergil lies to Arkham about what he's truly looking for when Arkham asks if he's reading about Sparda's legacy.
+I think this is another self-preservation, only trust yourself tactic but his tone throughout the cut scene in the library with Arkham is strange...
 He seems subdued, withdrawn, almost melancholy.
 Is he missing Nero’s mother?
 Growing weary in his search for power?
 I like to speculate but I guess we will never know for sure.
 He’s lived a lifetime at 19 and I personally think its wearing on him already.
 Little does he know it can get so much fucking worse.
 But it’s okay, he’s about to find out!

 During the time he spends with Arkham, the two concoct a plan to raise the Temen-Ni-Gru.
 It’s a legendary, unholy tower dedicated to evil and within the tower is the true gateway to the demon world...
 This tower was originally sealed by Sparda thousands of years ago.
 When Sparda sealed the tower he also willing sealed away his own powers alongside it.
 Those powers are what Vergil and Arkham are after and so they begin breaking the seals to raise the Temen-Ni-Gru.

 Again, Vergil’s tone is weird throughout these scenes.
 He is still reserved, withdrawn.
 His tone is not like this in the rest of the game.
-It’s cocky, resolute, and almost playful.
+It’s cocky, resolute, and sometimes almost playful.
 He’s sure of himself, of what he’s done.
 Before they raise the tower it’s like he’s trying to convince himself this is the sure path.
 When he closes his eyes, bows his head and says "It begins..." it sounds like he's bracing himself for the worst.
 Maybe he is.
+While Vergil breaks the final seal of the tower, Arkham pays a visit to Dante to ensure he still has his half of the perfect amulet.